decentraland/old-documentation/_posts/deploy/2018-01-07-publishing.md

     > Note: Currently, the certificate is self-signed, so your browser might give you a warning before launching the page.
 The warning is displayed only because the certificate is self-signed by your machine, please ignore it and carry on.

 5. The Ledger device will then ask you for a confirmation, which you must give by pushing the device's buttons.

+> Tip: If you're implementing a continuous integration flow, where changes to your scene are deployed automatically, then you can use the `--y` flag to skip the manual confirmations when running the deploy command.

 ## What is the content server